umbraco/UmbracoDocs/Reference/Management/Models/Media-v9.md

 Constructor for creating a new Media object where the necessary parameters are the name of the Media, the parent of the Media as an `IMedia` object and the MediaType as an `IMediaType` object for the Media being created.

-### new Media(string name, IMedia parent, IMediaType mediaType, PropertyCollection properties)
+### new Media(string name, IMedia parent, IMediaType mediaType, IPropertyCollection properties)

-Constructor for creating a new Media object where the necessary parameters are the name of the Media, the parent of the Media as an `IMedia` object, the MediaType as an `IMediaType` object and a `PropertyCollection` for the Media being created.
+Constructor for creating a new Media object where the necessary parameters are the name of the Media, the parent of the Media as an `IMedia` object, the MediaType as an `IMediaType` object and a `IPropertyCollection` for the Media being created.

 ### new Media(string name, int parentId, IMediaType mediaType)

 Constructor for creating a new Media object where the necessary parameters are the name of the Media, the id of the parent as `int` and the MediaType as an `IMediaType` object for the Media being created.

-### new Media(string name, int parentId, IMediaType mediaType, PropertyCollection properties)
+### new Media(string name, int parentId, IMediaType mediaType, IPropertyCollection properties)

-Constructor for creating a new Media object where the necessary parameters are the name of the Media, the id of the parent as `int`, the MediaType as an `IMediaType` object and a `PropertyCollection` for the Media being created.
+Constructor for creating a new Media object where the necessary parameters are the name of the Media, the id of the parent as `int`, the MediaType as an `IMediaType` object and a `IPropertyCollection` for the Media being created.

 ## Properties